-A new application note from Malvern Instruments discusses the importance of droplet size in agricultural spraying and describes the use of the company's Spraytec system in defining the performance of agrochemical application systems.
+A new application note from Malvern Panalytical discusses the importance of droplet size in agricultural spraying and describes the use of the company's Spraytec system in defining the performance of agrochemical application systems.

 Droplet size is critically important in agricultural spraying, influencing the efficacy of crop coverage, the occurrence of soil run-off and also spray drift.
 Consequently, droplet size must be tailored to both the target and the spraying conditions and it is essential that nozzle performance is fully understood.